-Below, we outlined the four stages of your cycle, detailed what happens during each stage, and included some tips on how to honor each phase holistically to keep you feeling like your best self no matter the day.
+Keep reading to learn about the four stages of your cycle, what happens during each stage, and even some tips on how to honor each phase holistically to keep you feeling like your best self no matter the day.

 The four stages of a menstrual cycle